Check out our review of Skillshare to learn about their courses, prices, and user reviews.

 If you are looking for alternative courses and resources to learn product design, web development, or marketing, check out the following list.

-- Those interested in online learning platforms can also check out Udemy, Coursera, Simplilearn, and Pluralsight.
+- Those interested in online learning platforms can also check out Udemy, Coursera, Simplilearn, Pluralsight, Learn UX, Treehouse, and [email protected].
 People can use these popular education tools to develop or advance their current tech skills.

-- You can also check out Udacity and Springboard, which are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
+- You can also check out Udacity and Springboard.
+These are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
 Read more about Udacity and Springboard in our reviews.

 - Students interested in taking online self-guided or instructor-led product design courses can check out DesignerUp.
 Learn more about DesignerUp in our review.

-- Aspiring designers can also consider Designlab, an online bootcamp that teaches the necessary skills to land a job as a UX designer.
+- Aspiring designers can also consider Designlab.
+This online bootcamp that teaches the necessary skills to land a job as a UX designer.
 Read more about Designlab in our review.

 - HackDesign is a weekly newsletter that sends design lessons to your inbox for free, which can benefit product designers at any level.

-- Tech bootcamps, Flatiron School and Lambda School have tracks in UX design, as well as other subjects.
+- Tech bootcamps, Flatiron School, allWomen Academy, and Lambda School have tracks in UX design, as well as other subjects.

-- For more bootcamp options in product design and web development, check out Skillcrush or Bloc.
+- For more bootcamp options in product design and web development, check out Skillcrush, Interaction Design Foundation, GW Bootcamps, Perpetual Education, or V School.

-- Those who are interested in an online, self-paced bootcamp can consider CareerFoundry.
+- Those who are interested in an online, self-paced bootcamp can consider CareerFoundry or Design Sprint School.

 - Students located in the Bay Area or looking to work in Silicon Valley can check out Tradecraft, which has tracks in product design, growth marketing, engineering, and sales.